Black Friday's dirty secrets: How to shop through the clutter

 --Be aware of return policies.
 Some companies offer returns for only 15 or 30 days, while others extend it into the new year.

---A lot of gift cards are given around the holidays, so stories often roll out big savings in January and February.
+--A lot of gift cards are given around the holidays, so stores often roll out big savings in January and February.
 You may want to cash in on those cards then.

 --If you see something you want, get it.
 "Retailers are pretty lean on inventory this year across the board," DuBravac said.
 "If you find a good deal, take advantage of it.
 Things will sell out."